De Finetti's theorem: rate of convergence in Kolmogorov distance: Introduction

-To conclude the introduction, we formulate a last statement dealing with a larger class of de Finetti's measures, with respect to Theorem \ref{thm:peccati}.
-Specifically, we will show that a rate of convergence for $\ud_K(\mu_n; \mu)$, although not sharp, can be obtained even in the presence of a non absolutely continuous $\mu$, provided that its d.f. $\ff$ is H\"older continuous (as it happens if $\ff$ coincides, for example, with the Cantor function).
-The determination of the sharp rate in this less regular setting remains an interest open problem. \begin{prop} If $\mu \in \pmspace$ has a $\gamma$-H\"older continuous d.f. for some $\gamma \in (0,1]$, then there exists a suitable constant $L_{\gamma}(\mu)$ for which
+To conclude we state a proposition that deals with a larger class of priors than the class considered in Theorem \ref{thm:peccati}.
+Specifically, we show that a rate of convergence for $\ud_K(\mu_n; \mu)$, although not sharp, can be obtained also for a non absolutely continuous prior $\mu$, provided that its d.f. $\ff$ is H\"older continuous.
+This happens, for instance, if $\ff$ coincides with the Cantor function.
+The determination of the sharp rate in this setting remains an interesting open problem.